swevm/scaleio_sdk/README.md

 #### A module for interacting with the EMC ScaleIO 1.3+ REST API.

-Authors: Magnus Nilson & Matt Cowger
+Authors: Magnus Nilsson & Matt Cowger

 Requirements: